echeran/smile-of-murugan/webbook/conclusion.md

 and that, possibly, the whole third book (*Poruļatikāram*) is later than the first two portions.

-I disagree with the conception that early classical (Cańkam) poetry was "democratic in spirit".
+I disagree with the conception that early classical (Caṅkam) poetry was "democratic in spirit".
 I believe that this poetry—the best which has ever been composed in the Tamil language-is basically aristocratic and early feudal in outlook and bardic and